 I also like that the game has variations to make it easier or more difficult.
 So you can start with the easy game (removing specific monsters from play) and add difficulty options as your skill level improves.
 There's also a great expansion available to make it even more complex.
 (The expansion adds a Wizard's tower and magic spells, plus new cards and monsters.)

 If you want to see the game in action to get a sense of the mechanics (or pick up some clever tips), here's Wil Wheaton and friends playing it on TableTop.
 (Note: episodes are edited down to 30 minutes, so you won't see every single turn.)

 Forbidden Island is a cleverly designed game and it's easy to learn, particularly if you're already familiar with Pandemic; they use some of the same concepts and mechanics, although Forbidden Island isn't as complex.
-I like that you can adjust the difficulty level of the game to accommodate the skill of the players; I can almost always win on Novice, but I'm struggling a bit with Normal level -- sometimes I win, but more often, I get very, very close and then lose.
-(I was using four characters to play, but after some experimentation, I've recently switched to just two.
-There seems to be a definite advantage to having fewer players, despite losing the special abilities different characters bring to the table.)
+I like that you can adjust the difficulty level of the game to accommodate the skill of the players; I can almost always win on Novice, but I'm struggling a bit with Normal level—sometimes I win, but more often, I get very, very close and then lose.

 When I first read the description of this game, I thought the theme sounded gruesome and I really had no interest in owning it.
 After I watched it played on TableTop, I completely changed my mind.
 While Pandemic is difficult, it's challenging and engaging.
 I got a copy a few months ago and it's now my favorite game!